Particular/docs.particular.net/transports/index.md

 ## How to select a transport

 When new to message queuing, it can be a challenge to decide which technology is the right one for a specific scenario.
-For this reason we've written [comprehensive documentation](/transports/transports-deciding) to make an educated decision.
+For this reason there is [comprehensive documentation](/transports/transports-selecting) to make an educated decision.